25 Sep Guest post: How to choose the ‘right’ LLN testing tool

 - identify the range of foundation skills that matter most in your industry context.

-- identify a Pre-training assessment tool that assesses and reports on the range of foundation skills that matter most in your industry context, if it doesn’t how can they be assessed?
+- identify a pre-training assessment tool that assesses and reports on the range of foundation skills that matter most in your industry context.

 Step 2: Consider learners’ characteristics